-The Saitama Children’s Zoo in Takasaka, Higashimatsuyama, is fantastic value for money but futhermore it is one of the best days out for children in Saitama prefecture.
-It is particularly suited to preschoolers, although it really does have something for children (and people) of all ages.
+The Saitama Children’s Zoo is called the Saitama Children’s Animal Nature Park in Japanese.
+The zoo is in Takasaka, Higashimatsuyama on the Tobu Tojo line from Ikebukuro, Tokyo.
+It is fantastic value for money, but furthermore it is one of the best days out for children in Saitama prefecture.
+It has something for children (and people) of all ages.
+And is one of the best animal nature parks in Japan.

 The zoo is spread over a large area and there is so much to do, see and experience, so you would definitely need to allocate a full day for a trip to this zoo.
 Apart from the animals, they have a large athletic playground beside a smaller playground, a Beatrix Potter museum with a small playground, a dinosaur corner, a small amusement area with battery cars and rides, a splash pool in the summer and there is an indoor play area with a climbing area outside (please see Children’s Castle below).
 Furthermore, throughout the zoo they have photo props, interactive educational corners with quizzes and challenges for the kids, as well as plenty of rest areas, toilets and places that sell food.